Search the GHTC website

 Key missing tools Key missing tools

-• New vaccines for prevention and treatment that are cost effective and address antimicrobial resistance (AMR).
-The TB vaccine currently is use was developed in 1921.
-Though effective at preventing some types of TB in infants, it offers inconsistent protection in adults against pulmonary TB, which affects the lungs.
+• New vaccines for prevention and treatment that are cost-effective, safe for pregnant people, and protect across ages.
+The current vaccine, developed in 1921, is effective at preventing some types of TB in infants, but it offers inconsistent protection in adults against pulmonary TB.

-• Rapid, non-sputum-based diagnostics, suitable for low-resource settings and primary healthcare facilities, as well as rapid DR-TB tests that enable treatment to be tailored to individuals and help safeguard against AMR.
+• Rapid, non-sputum-based, point-of-care diagnostics that are accurate, affordable, and suitable for use in low-resource settings and primary health care facilities, as well as rapid DR-TB tests that enable treatment to be tailored to individuals and help safeguard against drug resistance.

 Breakthroughs on the brink Breakthroughs on the brink

-• New approaches and strategies for TB vaccine research are invigorating the field, including research on new routes of administration, such as using inhaled aerosolized TB vaccines and new models for vaccine testing, such as the controlled human infection model, which exposes trial participants to a pathogen in a highly-controlled, safe environment.
+• New approaches and strategies for TB vaccine research are invigorating the field, including research on new routes of administration, such as using inhaled, aerosolized TB vaccines and mRNA technology, and new models for vaccine testing, including preclinical animal and in vitro models that can mirror humans.

-• New innovative methods to administer treatment may lower the cost and burden of treatment by reducing the frequency and number of treatments that patients need.
-One example is a coiled wire device that slowly administers antibiotics into the stomach over several weeks, eliminating the need for daily oral pills.
+• New, innovative methods to administer treatment, such as long-acting injectable agents, microarray patches, and implants, may lower the cost and burden of treatment by reducing the frequency and number of treatments that patients need.
+Nanomedicine is another area that could have the potential to reduce drug doses and side effects, improving treatment compliance.

 US government investment in tuberculosis R&D (in 2018) US$ millions